kubesphere/helm-charts/src/main/gitlab/doc/architecture/backup-restore.md

 1. Write a `backup_information.yml` file which contains some metadata identifying the version of GitLab, the time of the backup and the skipped items.
 1. Create a tar file containing individual tar files along with `backup_information.yml`
 1. Upload the resulting tar file to object storage `gitlab-backups` bucket.

+#### Command line arguments

+- `--skip <component>`

+  You can skip parts of the backup process by using `--skip <component>` for every component that you want to skip in the backup process.
+Skippable components are the database (`db`), repositories (`repositories`), and any of the object storages (`registry`, `uploads`, `artifacts`, `lfs`, `packages`, `external_diffs`, or `terraform_state`).

+- `-t <timestamp-override-value>`

+  This gives you partial control over the name of the backup: when you specify this flag the created backup will be named `<timestamp-override-value>_gitlab_backup.tar`.
+The default value is the current unix timestamp, postfixed with the current date formatted to `YYYY_mm_dd`.

+- `--backend <backend>`

+  Configures the object storage backend to use for backups.
+Can be either 's3' or 'gcs'.
+Default is 's3'

+- `--storage-class <storage-class-name>`

+  It is also possible to specify the storage class in which the backup is stored using `--storage-class <storage-class-name>`, allowing you to save on backup storage costs.
+If unspecified, this will use the default of the storage backend.

+  NOTE: **Note:** This storage class name is passed through as-is to the storage class argument of your specified backend.

 #### GitLab backup bucket